Asymptotics of coefficients of multivariate generating functions: improvements for smooth points: Introduction

 Assume that in a neighbourhood of the origin the power series $\sum_{\beta\in\nats^d} F_\beta x^\beta$ is the Maclaurin series of a nonentire function $F=G/H^p$ where $G$ and $H$ are holomorphic and $p$ is a positive integer.
 For example $F$ could be a rational function.
 Using multivariate singularity analysis we derive the asymptotics of $F_{n \alpha}$ for $\alpha\in\pnats^d$ and $n\to\infty$ in the case that these asymptotics are controlled by smooth points of the singular variety $H = 0$.

 Our presentation is organized as follows.
 In Section~\ref{sec:notation} we set our notation and basic definitions.
 In Section~\ref{sec:asymptotics} we give two explicit formulas for all the terms in the asymptotic expansion of $F_{n \alpha}$.
 This improves upon \cite{PeWi2002} which gave formulas for the leading term only and only for the case $p=1$.
 Furthermore, we prove that the expansions for $F_{n\alpha}$ are uniform in $\alpha$ as claimed in \cite{PeWi2002}.
 In Section~\ref{sec:original} we go on to express our formulas in terms of the original data $G$ and $H$ for easier use in calculation.
-In Section~\ref{sec:examples} we apply our formulas to three combinatorial examples and demonstrate the greater numerical accuracy of many-term asymptotic expansions over single-term expansions.
+In Section~\ref{sec:examples} we apply our formulas to several representative combinatorial examples (lattice paths, quantum random walks, and nonoverlapping patterns) and demonstrate the greater numerical accuracy of many-term asymptotic expansions over single-term expansions.
+Maple 11 worksheets are provided.
 Lastly, in Section~\ref{sec:analysis} we present the two theorems from analysis on Fourier-Laplace integrals that we use in our proofs.